 For purposes of measuring the net pension liability in accordance with GASB 68, Accounting and Financial Reporting for Pensions, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the State of Washington Public Employees' Retirement System (PERS) and the Teachers' Retirement System (TRS) and additions to/deductions from PERS's and TRS's fiduciary net position have been determined on the same basis as they are reported by PERS and TRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-The College also reports its share of the pension liability for the State Board Retirement Plan in accordance with GASB 73, Accounting and Financial Reporting for Pensions and Related Assets that are not within the Scope of GASB 68 (Accounting and Financial Reporting for Pensions).
-The reporting requirements are similar to GASB 68 but use current fiscal year end as the measurement date for reporting the pension liabilities.
+The College also reports its share of the pension liability for the State Board Retirement Plan in accordance with GASB 68, Accounting and Financial Reporting for Pensions and Related Assets.

 Other Post-Employment Benefits Liability